Active School

 Children at Aldrington have the chance to take part in sports clubs both seasonally and throughout the year.
 These are some of our most popular clubs and activities.

-Our Street Dance club runs after school on Tuesday afternoons for all children in Years 3-6.
+Our Street Dance club runs after school on Tuesday afternoons for children in Years 5 and 6 and Years 1 and 2 as well as on Fridays for children in Years 3 and 4.
 Street Dance is a fun, energetic and hugely enjoyable club that is popular among boys and girls alike.
 The highlight is the Let’s Dance performance at the Brighton Dome.
 We train for weeks and it is so rewarding to perform to a crowd of nearly two thousand.

-Football and Cricket clubs run in alternate seasons after school for Years 5-6.
-Additionally, Swerve Soccer runs throughout the year for children of all ages.
-Taking advantage of wide open spaces on the Neville Playing Fields, these clubs are great opportunities to exercise and have fun with friends.
-Many children are new to cricket and this is an enjoyable, nurturing environment in which to learn.
+Swerve Soccer runs throughout the year for children of all ages.
+Taking advantage of wide open spaces on the Nevill Playing Fields, these clubs are great opportunities to exercise and have fun with friends.

 For details of all our extra-curricular clubs, please click here.